What is an abdominal angiogram?

 herbal supplements that you are taking.

-- Your healthcare provider may request a blood test before the procedure to find out
+Your healthcare provider may order a blood test before the procedure to find out how

-how long it takes your blood to clot.
-Other blood tests may be done as well.
+long it takes your blood to clot.
+You may need other blood tests as well.

-among other effects.
-If you get this medicine, you may notice that your mouth feels
+tract.
+If you get this medicine, you may notice that your mouth feels dry.

-- Depending on the site used for injection of the contrast dye, the recovery period
+Depending on the site used for injection of the contrast dye and your overall medical

-may last up to 12 to 24 hours.
-You may need to spend the night.
+condition, the recovery period may last up to 12 to 24 hours.
+You may need to spend

 What happens during an abdominal angiogram?